circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 When you log in with SSH, you are running an interactive login shell.
 You are also likely to be running the command on top of the directory where the command failed the first time, so you are not starting a clean run.
 In contrast, CircelCI uses a non-interactive shell for running commands by default.
 Hence, steps run in interactive mode may succeed, while failing in non-interactive mode.

-1. To start a build with SSH enabled, select the 'Rebuild with SSH' option from the 'Rebuild' dropdown menu:
+1. To start a {% comment %} TODO: Job {% endcomment %}build with SSH enabled, select the 'Rebuild with SSH' option from the 'Rebuild' dropdown menu:
 ![Rebuild with SSH](  {{ site.baseurl }}/assets/img/docs/rebuild-ssh-dropdown.png)